Hultan/tetris/readme.md

 * TODO : Score (completed rows/time/dropped tetrominos...)
 * TODO : Quit should only quit the game, not the application
 * BUG : You should be able to move a piece at row 0
-* BUG : Occasionally after rotation the tetrominos overlap
+* BUG : Occasionally after rotation the tetrominos overlap, need check here
 * BUG : There is no working stop function when the fallen tetrominos go over lvl 20
 * BUG : Rotation should occur around a center block